Current Information – Coronavirus SARS-CoV-2

 - As a rule, courses will be conducted in digital form in the winter semester.
 Please take note of the preconditions to participate in exams or practical courses on campus during the COVID-19 pandemic.

-- To counter the effects of the pandemic, examination and other deadlines are extended for the winter semester.
+- To counter the effects of the pandemic, examination and other deadlines are extended for the summer semester 2021.

 - You must be enrolled to register for courses.
 Before attending a course on campus, you need to register for the Contact Tracing Service QRONITON.